 PGE is a vertically-integrated electric utility engaged in the generation, transmission, distribution, and retail sale of electricity in the State.
-The Company participates in wholesale markets by purchasing and selling electricity and natural gas in an effort to meet the needs of, and obtain reasonably-priced power for, its retail customers, manage risk, and administer its long-term wholesale contracts.
+The Company participates in wholesale markets by purchasing and selling electricity, natural gas, and environmental credits in an effort to meet the needs of, and obtain reasonably-priced power for, its retail customers, manage risk, and administer its long-term wholesale contracts.
 In addition, PGE continues to develop products and service offerings for the benefit of retail and wholesale customers.
-The Company generates revenues and cash flows primarily from the sale and distribution of electricity to retail customers in its service territory.
+The Company generates revenues and cash flows primarily from the sale and distribution of electricity to retail customers in its service territory in the State.